 College-wide Exchanges (Exchanges Outside Europe)

-Offers are made subject to conditions and an absolute minimum of a first class honor (II.1) at the first attempt in Senior Fresh year is required for all College-wide exchanges.
+Both Erasmus and College-wide exchanges offers are made subject to conditions and an absolute minimum of a second class honor (II.2) at the first attempt in the Senior Fresh year is required, although some exchanges may demand higher grades.

-Please see the Handbook for Outgoing Students (PDF 170KB) for information relevant to Erasmus and Non-EU exchanges.
+Please read the Handbook for Outgoing Students for information relevant to Erasmus and Non-EU exchanges.

 The following must be completed:

-- A Personal Declaration must be completed and submitted, via email, to your programme administrator by Friday 12th April 2019 (for students going out on Erasmus/Exchanges in the 2019-20 academic year).
+- A Personal Declaration Form must be completed and submitted, via email, to your programme administrator by Friday 17th April 2020

-- Students must have consulted with their coordinator(s) to complete the first part (Before Mobility) of the Learning Agreement (link for Erasmus exchanges, link for College-wide exchanges) by Monday 3rd June 2019.
+- The first part (Before Mobility) of the Learning Agreement (link for Erasmus exchanges, link for College-wide exchanges) before your departure and have it approved by your by your coordinator(s).
 Failure to do so could jeopardise your permission to proceed with the exchange.

-- A scanned version of the Learning Agreement, signed by the relevant coordinator(s) and host University, must be sent to your programme administrator via email within two weeks of arriving on exchange.
+- An electronic of the Learning Agreement, signed by the relevant coordinator(s) and host University, must be sent to your programme administrator via email within two weeks of arriving on exchange.

 - Any changes to the Learning Agreement during the course of the exchange must be agreed in writing to the relevant coordinator(s) and must be recorded in the Learning Agreement.
 An updated version of the Leaning Agreement, signed by your coordinator(s)and host University must be submitted to your programme administrator to approve these.
 If students deviate from the programme of study agreed upon in their learning agreement, coordinators are not obliged to accept non-approved modules, which could jeopardize the student’s ability to progress to Senior Sophister year.